GodHermit/smart-power-backup/CONTRIBUTING.md

 # Smart Power Backup Contributing Guide

-Hello!, I am very excited that you are interested in contributing.
+Hi 🖖!
+I am very excited that you are interested in contributing.
 However, before submitting your contribution, be sure to take a moment and read the following guidelines.

 ## Commit Conventions